 Through capacity building and co-operation programmes, the Education Department aims to increase the capacity of national education systems to provide quality education, develop competences for a democratic culture, fight discrimination, support integrity and transparency in education and combat extremism and violence in schools.

 - All programmes are based on the policy work of the Council of Europe, tailored to the specific needs of each country.

 - Rapid reaction - Targeted, strategic support is offered to countries upon request and available resources.
 This includes advice on a draft law or a new curriculum.

-- The European Qualifications Passport for Refugees (EQPR) is a Council of Europe initiative supported by partners from ten countries and the UNHCR aiming at facilitating the recognition of refugees’ qualifications even in the absence of full documentation.
+The EQPR is a Council of Europe initiative supported by partners from ten countries and the UNHCR aiming at facilitating the recognition of refugees’ qualifications even in the absence of full documentation.
 The EQPR is a document that can be used by refugees when they seek to enter the job market or to access further studies.

-- In the Western Balkans, three projects promoting democratic culture and academic integrity are currently being implemented within the framework of the European Union-Council of Europe Horizontal Facility II for the Western Balkans and Turkey (2019-2022):
+In the Western Balkans, three projects promoting democratic culture and academic integrity are currently being implemented within the framework of the EU-CoE Horizontal Facility II for the Western Balkans and Turkey:

 - "Quality Education for All" in Bosnia and Herzegovina aims to foster quality education for all by applying anti-discriminatory approaches based on Council of Europe standards and practices to promote inclusion and address discrimination in the education system.

 - "Quality Education for All" in Montenegro aims to foster quality education in pre-university and higher education by implementing the Council of Europe Reference Framework of Competences for Democratic Culture (RFCDC) and promoting good practices of the Platform for Ethics, Transparency and Integrity in Education (ETINED).